sophia9999/bizcard-ocr-gpt-demo/README.md

 # Bizcard OCR + GPT Demo

-This project is a simplified and restructured version of a business card information extraction pipeline
+This project demonstrates a simplified and modularized version of a business card information extraction pipeline,
-that I helped develop and maintain as part of a team project in my company.
+based on a team project I participated in during my time at work.

-To make the structure reusable and shareable, I rebuilt the core logic using mock data and public APIs.
+It has been rebuilt using mock data and publicly available APIs (e.g., Google Vision, OpenAI) to ensure reusability and shareability.

 ## 🧑‍💻 Technology Stack

 - **Backend Framework**: FastAPI
 - **OCR**: Google Vision API
 - **Text Classification**: OpenAI GPT (GPT-4o-mini)
-- **Database**: None (For simplicity, no database used in this demo)
+- **Database**: None (this application is a just pipeline for OCR)
 - **Testing**: pytest for unit testing
-- **CI/CD**: Planned setup for deployment automation (GitHub Actions, Docker)
 - **Environment Management**: venv for managing dependencies

 ## ⚙️ Features
 - Simulated image processing & OCR flow with Google Vision API
 - Prompt engineering for structured GPT responses (name, company, etc.)
 - Modular FastAPI project layout with organized services and routes
-- Logging, environment separation, and planned CI/CD setup
+- Logging, environment separation
-- Unit tests with `pytest` for critical functions
+- Unit tests with `pytest`

 ## Project Structure
 ```